-Spaghetti: Try eating these turkey meatballs the traditional way, with spaghetti and marinara sauce.
-You could swap the spaghetti for zucchini noodles if looking for a low carb option.
+Spaghetti: Try eating them the traditional way, with spaghetti and marinara sauce.
+You could even swap the spaghetti for zucchini noodles if looking for a low carb option.

-How long do I bake turkey meatballs?
-I’ve found that the turkey meatball recipe turns out perfectly when baked for 17-20 minutes.
+How long do I bake them?
+I’ve found that the recipe turns out perfectly when baked for 17-20 minutes.
 The meatballs are firm in shape, but still moist and delicious.

 What temperature are turkey meatballs done?
-The ground turkey meatballs are cooked through when they reach an internal temperature of 160°F.
+They are cooked through when they’ve reached an internal temperature of 160°F.